-Environment: For our measurements, we chose two kinds of environments: a rural village & a residential university campus.
+1) Environment: For our measurements, we chose two kinds of environments, a rural village and a residential university campus (Indian Institute of Technology-Kanpur).
 We chose one location within the village and five locations within the campus.
-For each location, we fixed one transmitter position, and varied the receiver position over six different choices.
+For each location, we fixed one transmitter position and varied the receiver position over six different choices.
 We thus have a total of 36 links.